 Get the skinny on fats!

 These are a sample of some of the most common questions our personal trainers are asked concerning nutrition and the correct consumption of fat in the diet.
-More in depth answers can be had by contacting us directly.

-I try not to eat any fat because I want to stay slim, but my Ultimate Performance trainer has told me this is a crazy idea.
+I try not to eat any fat because I want to stay slim, but my Ultimate Performance personal trainer has told me this is a crazy idea.
 Remind me again why?

 You are one of those people who believe that eating fat will make you fat.
 This is just plain daft.
 The two ways to get fat are by eating too many calories, or by eating in such a way as to cause severe blood sugar fluctuations.
 Ingesting fat will definitely cause no blood sugar rises (that is to say there will be no insulin response to the consumption of fats), so what we need to concern ourselves with here is the danger that fat provides a lot of calories for a small volume (nine calories/g vs. four calories/g for protein and carbohydrates).
 Clearly judicious caution needs to be exercised when consuming fat in the diet, but there is no logical need to cut it out AND there are countless reasons why it should (in the right manner) be eaten daily!
 It’s worthwhile remembering that dietary fat carries our necessary fat soluble vitamins & essential fatty acids.